UD Internal Funding Opportunities

 Eligibility Requirements

 Improving the PI’s research competitiveness for future external funding is the primary objective of the UDRF grant program.
 Additionally, the program seeks to further the professional development of the recipients and advance the University’s research prominence.
 UDRF grants support proposals from untenured, tenure-track faculty only.
 Tenured faculty are ineligible as Principal Investigator (PI) but may serve as co-PI.
 Previous UDRF award recipients are ineligible as PI but may serve as co-PI.
-Faculty may apply to both the UDRF and UDRF-SI programs within a calendar year (with unique proposals submitted to each competition).
-However, only one award may be given per calendar year.
+Faculty may apply to both the UDRF and UDRF-SI programs within a calendar year.
+However, PIs may receive only one award per calendar year.

 UDRF Deadlines